flatcar-archive/flatcar-docs/os/registry-authentication.md

 ![Quay Robot settings][quay-bot-img]

-Quay robots provide config files for Kubernetes, Docker, Mesos, and rkt, along with intructions for using each.
+Quay robots provide config files for Kubernetes, Docker, Mesos, and rkt, along with instructions for using each.
 Find this information in the **Robot Accounts** tab under your Quay user settings.
 For more information, see the [Quay robot documentation][quay-robot].

 ## Manual registry auth setup